glutengo/rendering-strategies/backend/res/posts/results/results.md

 The first tests were run against the loadbalancer with no network throttling.

-#### New Observations:
+#### Observations:
-* CSR and SSR for each setup have a difference of ~20ms regarding TTFB
+* CSR and SSR for each setup have a difference of ~20ms regarding TTFB.
-* FCP for any CSR setup is lower than all SSR setups
-* CSR setups show a gap between FMP and FCP
-* CSR setups have a high Max Potential FID and a gap between TTI and FCP
-* SSR setups have a CIR and ISP, CSR setups do not have these

 This is the time it takes the server to render the HTML on demand.
+* FCP for any CSR setup is lower than all SSR setups.
 This is caused by the smaller payload of the initial response.
 The browser also needs to render less content.
+* CSR setups show a gap between FMP and FCP.
 This is down to the fact that the CSR setups need to fetch the actual data and render again.
+* CSR setups have a high Max Potential FID and a gap between TTI and FCP
+* SSR setups have a CIR and ISP, CSR setups do not have these

 ### Setup #2: Cloudfront Cache, No Network Throttling